There are no prerequisites for this course.

 There are no corequisites for this course.

 manager.
-They address how firms use their resources to pursue goals
+They address how firms use their resources (technology,

-priorities for where a firm wants to go and how to get there.
+where a form wants to go and how to get there.
+Students work to

-Students work to develop managerial skills such as leadership,
+develop managerial skills such as leadership, communication, and

 |Program Learning Outcomes: